How Leaders Can Remove Barriers to Organizational Change

 The Bottom Line

-If your change initiative is struggling, invest the time to identify your change roadblocks and actively involve those most affected by the changes to design a practical plan to turn the tide.
+If your organizational change initiative is struggling, invest the time to identify your change roadblocks and actively involve those most affected by the changes to design a practical plan to turn the tide.
 Then consistently monitor progress, communicate results, and hold people accountable to the new way.
 Change is rarely easy, but it can be done.

 To learn about how to remove barriers to organizational change, download 5 Science-Backed Lenses of Change Leadership